Welcome to Dinnington Group Practice

 This is not necessary but if your employer is insistent then we can send you a text outlining your medical conditions to show them.

-I am self-isolating for months I do not have family, friends or neighbours to help with the essentials.
+I am self-isolating and I do not have family, friends or neighbours to help with the essentials.
 Can I get any support?

-Yes, you can get help with essential weekly shopping, collecting your medication from the chemist, pet care and access to other support services by calling Rotherham Heroes on 01709 807319 or visiting their website here.
+Yes, you can get help with essential weekly shopping, collecting your medication from the chemist, pet care and access to other support services by calling Rotherham Heroes on 01709 807319 or by visiting their website.

-I am self-isolating for 3 months so can I order 3 months worth of prescriptions?
+I am self-isolating for months so can I order extra prescriptions?

-We are sorry but we cannot issue 3 months worth of medication or supplies will quickly run out.
+We are sorry but we cannot issue extra medication or supplies will quickly run out.
 Please order your medication every month as you normally would.

 I want to order an inhaler in case I become unwell?